prasanna-28/pcc/README.md

 # PCC Compiler

 PCC is a compiler implementation for a custom programming language.
-Has a custom compiler backend which produces assembly.
+Has a custom compiler backend.

 ## Getting Started